Blockchain-Laboratories-LLC/CELO-CCB-IDO-Interface/README.md

 ## Future Plans

 We will offer IDOs for many types of carbon capturing projects and create launch pad and incubator program for green businesses.

+##### Team Members
+Boone Bergsma, DeFi & Web3 Architect - https://github.com/BooneTB
+Boone Bergsma is an expert in sustainability, CSR, and ESG and is a member of the Climate Chain Coalition.
+Boone started Blockchain Laboratories LLC to create and launch Triple Bottom Line DApps.

+Wai Fung, DeFi & Web 3.0 Engineer - https://github.com/coolerwind
+Wai is an expert in DeFi development and has experience and expertise working with on multipule blockchains/DLTs.
+Wai is a dedicated developer whose skills are bringing Carbon Capture Backers to life.

 #### License
 This repository includes an [unlicensed](http://unlicense.org/) statement though you may want to [choose a different license](https://choosealicense.com/).